sophiekoonin/localghost/src/blog/posts/2024-09-16-conferences.md

 * [PerfNow](https://perfnow.nl/) (Amsterdam, web performance, 2 days, ££££) [Sia](https://front-end.social/@sia/113147478766361053) says: "Single track, one topic, great speakers, cool venue".
 * [Future Frontend]() (Espoo, Finland, web, 2 days, £££).
 [Sylwia](https://github.com/sylwiavargas) says: "The organizers put a lot of care into the speaker selection, and the sessions are grouped into thematic clusters which is interesting (so you have for example a block on green tech or music tech).
 There are lots of local speakers which is great.
 Everything is very well-organized and folks attending it are lovely.
 It’s a good conference to both learn a lot (it’s not devrel pitches), meet some nice folks, and enjoy the Finnish never-ending summer days."

 ### Rest of world
 * [Smashing Conference](https://smashingconf.com) (New York, web/UX, 2 days + workshops extra, ££) See above!
+* [JSConf](https://jsconf.com) (different countries) - I was lucky enough to go to the last CSSConf/JSconf EU in Berlin in 2019 and it was incredible.
+Lucky for us there are still a variety of JSConfs in different places including Budapest, Honolulu and Guadalajara!
 * ??? &ndash; would love to hear of more conferences outside of Europe that I should be mentioning here!